A new systems theory perspective on canonical Wiener-Hopf factorization on the unit circle: Introduction

 Also in the seventies, the concept of \emph{realization} of a rational matrix function was developed in the control engineering literature.
 This concept was applied to factorization of matrix and operator valued functions in \cite{BGKOT1}, which later on was revised, expanded and updated in \cite{BGKR08, BGKR10}.
 In particular, in \cite{BGKR10} the focus is on canonical factorization of rational matrix valued functions and applications as diverse as the transport equation, optimal control and $H^\infty$-control.
 In Chapter 16 the bounded real lemma is discussed, see also, e.g. \cite{LaRoBook}.
 The bounded real lemma states that a rational matrix function in realized form takes contractive values on the unit circle or on the imaginary line if and only if a certain associated algebraic Riccati equation has a stabilizing solution.
 Using the solution to the algebraic Riccati equation, for a strictly proper rational matrix function $F(z)$ which has contractive values on the imaginary line, it is then shown that $G(z)=I+F(z)$ admits canonical Wiener-Hopf factorizations, both left and right.
 These results are based on \cite{GoRa93}.
 The analogue for rational matrix functions with a positive real part on the imaginary line was treated in \cite{RaRo92}, in the same manner.

 The proof of the result of Gohberg and Leiterer (see \cite{GLOT192}) is based on fairly deep analytical tools.
 In contrast, the approach via realization theory using the bounded real lemma may be viewed as falling out of a combination of the main factorization approach of \cite{BGKOT1} with some theory of indefinite inner product spaces (see \cite{AzIobook,GheoBook22}).
 This is the approach taken in \cite{GoRa93}.
 In the present paper we shall return to the theorem of Gohberg and Leiterer, in an infinite dimensional Hilbert space setting, but starting from a realization approach.
 Instead of the Riccati equation from the bounded real lemma, we use the Kalman-Yakubovich-Popov inequality (abbreviated to KYP-inequality).
 This inequality and its use for properties of the transfer function and the corresponding system was discussed in great detail in the infinite dimensional case in a series of papers by several groups of authors, e.g. \cite{AKP06, AKP16} and \cite{BGtH18a, BGtH18b, BGtH18c} in discrete time, and for the continuous-time case in \cite{ArStKYP,BthK22}.
 Our starting point will be the transfer function of a dichotomous system as in \cite{BGtH18c}.
-This will enable us to use methods and results from the theory of \krein\ spaces, which can be found in \cite{AzIobook, GheoBook22}.
+This will enable us to use methods and results from the theory of \krein\ spaces, which can be found in \cite{AzIobook, GheoBook22, IKLbook}.
+The theory of \krein\ spaces has been applied to many factorization problems for matrix and operator functions that have special properties.
+For rational matrix valued functions see, e.g., \cite{BGKR10}.
+Perhaps the first application of methods of indefinite inner product spaces to factorization problems for operator polynomials are to be found in work of M.G. \krein\ and H. Langer, see \cite{KL64, KL65}.

 We observe that the class of functions considered in \cite{GLOT192} is slightly larger than the class of functions we consider.
 It turns out that the transfer function of a dichotomous system is a function which is analytic around the unit circle as well as at the origin, whose values are bounded linear operators between Hilbert spaces.
 In contrast, \cite{GLOT192} considers functions which may not be analytic at the origin.
 The methods we apply enable us to provide explicit formulas for the factors, in contrast to \cite{GLOT192}.